XSEDE/CRI_JS_Cluster_Tutorial/README.md

 # Configure openstack client

-First, double-check the openrc.sh with your training account info - the file already exists in your home
+First, double-check the openrc.sh with your training account/ info - the file already exists in your home
 directory: